OregonStateHackathonClub/osu-hackathon-club-site-2.0/README.md

 ## Structure

 All pages to be included (about, archive, events) are in separate folders within the src folder.
-Then, each page and ever section of that page has its own file as well for generating components of that page, mostly for organizational purposes.
+Individual components of each page are in components folder, and any data that regularly needs updated (information about upcoming events, hackathon archives, etc. will dwell in the data folder for easy updating.

 ### about

-About, join the club, and officers buttons load the static content for these pages.
+About, join the club, and officers buttons load the content for these pages.

 ### archive

-Contains the archival information about past hackathons, to be generated dynamically from the database.
+Contains the archival information about past hackathons, to be generated dynamically from the data folder information.
 When a user selects the hackathon information that they want to retrieve, it will load that page.

 ### events

-Contains the current hackathon's information, generated from the database (this hackathon's theme, judges, schedule, etc.) and also statically (basic faq info that is the same across hackathons).
+Contains the current hackathon's information, generated from the stored data (this hackathon's theme, judges, schedule, etc.) and also statically (basic faq info that is the same across hackathons).
 Buttons for schedule, registration, and faq generate the content on this page.

 ### navbar